jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-dan-scott-eclipse-music-events.md

   prepare for a big night with James Zabiela!
 featuredImage: /img/dan-scott.jpg
 ---
 _Since joining forces in 2015, Dan Bayton and Scott Rotton have brought a multitude of memorable parties to Sydney.
-We sat down with the co-founders of _[_Eclipse Music Events_](https://www.facebook.com/eclipsemusiceventsaus/)_, as they prepare for a big night on Saturday..._
+We sat down with the co-founders of [Eclipse Music Events](https://www.facebook.com/eclipsemusiceventsaus/), as they prepare for a big night on Saturday..._

 **RR:** Hey guys - you’re hosting an absolute titan this weekend at Manning Bar - [James Zabiela](https://www.facebook.com/jameszabiela/)!
 What kind of set do you think he will deliver?